2factorauth/twofactorauth/CONTRIBUTING.md

 ### Passwordless Authentication

-Many sites are now offering passwordless authentication, which replace the password (something you know) with a different factor, such as something you have or are.
+Many sites are now offering passwordless authentication, which replaces the password (something you know) with a different factor, such as something you have or are.
 Examples of this would be sites which allow users to use a U2F key, or a magic link to login, but do not have a second factor available.
 Since there is still only one factor being used ( although it may not be a password), it does not constitute two factor authentication.